ammar257ammar/Snorql-UI/README.md

 The purpose of this project is to develop a fully new UI implementation for Snorql that uses the latest web standards for HTML5, CSS3 and JQuery.

-Live Demo of Snorql extended:  https://ammar257ammar.github.io/snorql-extended
+Live Demo of Snorql extended:  [Demo 1](https://wikipathways.github.io/snorql-extended) 	 [Demo 2](https://ammar257ammar.github.io/snorql-extended)